kalda-co/kalda/posts/2021/jan/do-i-have-to-be-lgbtqia.md

 %{
 title: "Do I have to be LGBTQIA+ to use Kalda?",
-subtitle: "Who Kalda is for and why we are referral first",
+subtitle: "Who Kalda is for and why we are referral_link first",
 author: "Al Dee",
 tags: ["LGBTQIA", "Kalda", "inclusion"],
 description: "This article answers the questions: Why do you have to be LGBTQIA+?; Is Kalda for everyone?; Why isn't Kalda for everyone?; Why do you need to be invited or referred to Kalda?; What if I don't have friends who are LGBTQIA+?; What if I am not out?; What if I need Kalda but have no one to invite me?",